Home-modules/webapp-android/Readme.md

 > **Warning**
 >
-> As of newer versions, release build process requires a custom keysotre.
+> As of newer versions, release build process requires a custom keystore.
 You have to create & add the keystore on your own, or delete the code related to keystore in `android/app/build.gradle`
 >
 > You can still build the app in debug mode